 XP (Extreme Programming)

 Extreme programming is a software development methodology that’s part of what’s collectively known as agile methodologies.
-From small to mid-sized teams to produce high-quality software, XP helps to adapt, evolve and change requirements.
+From small to mid-sized teams producing high-quality software, XP helps to adapt, evolve and change requirements.
 In the XPM methodology, the plan, budget, and deliverables can be modified according to the changing needs no matter how much work has been done on the project.
 It puts much emphasis on good programming practices.

 Exceptionally XP emphasizes the technical aspects of software development.
 In a nutshell, it’s about good practices taken to an extreme.
 Be it pair programming, testing early etc.